opensearch-project/documentation-website/_observing-your-data/ad/dashboards-anomaly-detection.md

 ## Adding anomaly detectors to visualizations

-Use a single interface to add, view, and edit anomaly detectors that you want to associate to a visualization.
-Continuing with the visualization and dashboard in the preceding tutorial, follow these steps to associate an anomaly detector to a visualization:
+Use a single interface to add, view, and edit anomaly detectors that you want to associate with a visualization.
+Continuing with the visualization and dashboard in the preceding tutorial, follow these steps to associate an anomaly detector with a visualization:

 1. Select the ellipsis icon ({::nomarkdown}<img src="{{site.url}}{{site.baseurl}}/images/ellipsis-icon.png" class="inline-icon" alt="ellipsis icon"/>{:/}) from the visualization panel, then select **Anomaly Detection**.
 2. Select **Associate a detector**.